Hasni08/RollABall3D-Game/README.md

 A 3D ball-rolling game with 5 levels, colorful pickups, and one hidden enemy among the rewards.
 Collect, survive, and reach your target score to progress!
 Detailed Game Description

+# How to Download
+Once you are on the repository page, go to green coloured "Code" Button, select Local and then download ZIP.
+It will download the folder in your device, extract it, open the application of the game inside the repository, and enjoy!

 Roll a Ball is a Unity-powered 3D game where you control a ball through multiple levels of increasing difficulty.
 Your goal is to collect colorful pickups scattered across the arena — each worth different points.
 But beware!
 Among the rewards hides a black pickup that acts as an enemy.

 Controls